stanford-cs248/Cardinal3D/docs/guide/guide.md

 can perform actions associated with modeling, such as moving mesh elements and performing global mesh operations.
 (In assignment 2, you will spend most of your time in `Model` mode.)
 When in `Animate` mode, you can perform actions associated with animation.
 Etc.
 Within a given mode, you can
-switch between actions by hitting the appropriate key; keyboard commands are listed below for each mode.
+switch between actions by hitting the appropriate buttons or keys; keyboard commands are listed below for each mode.
 Note that the input scheme may change depending on the mode.
 For instance, key commands in `Model` mode may result in different actions in `Render` mode.